 Will permit holders be guaranteed a parking space?

-For Gilmorehill and Garscube, as under the current scheme, a permit will not guarantee a parking space but it offers the right to enter the campus and look for a space.
+For Gilmorehill and Garscube, as under the current scheme, a parking permit will not guarantee a parking space but it offers the right to enter the campus and look for a space.
 A permit also does not guarantee a space in any particular car park at these locations.
-For Tay House permits a specific parking space will be allocated within a designated local car park.
-Permits are issued for a specific campus and are not transferable.
+For Tay House permits, a specific parking space will be allocated within a designated local car park.
+Permits are issued for a specific campus and are non transferable.

-How much would be the fee for the Parking Charge Notice?
+How much is the fee for a Parking Charge Notice?

 Parking Charge Notice fee will be £60.
 If paid within 14 days the charge is reduced to £30.